Tony Pastor

-Antonio Pastor (May 28, 1837 – August 26, 1908) was an American impresario, variety performer and theatre owner who became one of the founding forces behind American vaudeville in the mid- to late-nineteenth century.
-He was sometimes referred to as the "Dean of Vaudeville."
-The strongest elements of his entertainments were an almost jingoistic brand of United States patriotism and a strong commitment to attracting a "mixed-gender" audience, the latter being something revolutionary in the male-oriented variety halls of the mid-century.
-Although he was a performer and producer, Pastor is best known for "cleaning up" bawdy variety acts and presenting a clean and family friendly genre called vaudeville.
+Antonio Pastor (May 28, 1837 – August 26, 1908) was an American impresario, variety performer and theatre owner who became one of the founding forces behind American vaudeville in the mid-to-late-nineteenth century.
+He was sometimes referred to as the "Dean of Vaudeville".
+The strongest elements of his entertainments were an almost-jingoistic brand of United States patriotism and a strong commitment to attracting a "mixed-gender" audience, the latter being something revolutionary in the male-oriented variety halls of the mid-century.
+Although he was a performer and producer, Pastor is best known for "cleaning up" bawdy variety acts and presenting a clean and family-friendly genre called vaudeville.

 A collection of his papers is maintained at the Harry Ransom Humanities Research Center at the University of Texas in Austin, and in the archives of the New York Public Library for the Performing Arts.

 Life and career

 Family

-Antonio Pastor, father of Tony, was a fruit seller, barber, and violinist from Spain.
-He met his future wife, Cornelia Buckley, from New Haven, Connecticut after he came to New York.
+Antonio Pastor, father of Tony, was a fruit-seller, barber, and violinist from Spain.
+His family was reputed by contemporaries to be "of gypsy blood".
+He met his future wife, Cornelia Buckley, who was from New Haven, Connecticut, after he came to New York.
 They then lived in Manhattan.
 Their third child, and first son, also named Antonio Pastor, was born in Manhattan in 1837 at his parents' residence at 400 Greenwich Street, in what is now the financial district of lower Manhattan.
 He had a taste for entertaining when he was young, producing his own plays in the basement of his family's home.